scaleoutsystems/fedn/examples/async-clients/README.md

-# ASYNC SIMULATION
+# ASYNC CLIENTS
-This example is intended as a tool to experiment with asynchronous client workflows.
+This example shows how to experiment with intermittent and asynchronous client workflows.

 ## Prerequisites
 - [Python 3.8, 3.9 or 3.10](https://www.python.org/downloads)